 This unit contains POE lubricants that must be handled carefully and the proper protective equipment (gloves, eye protection, etc.) must be used when handling POE lubricant.
+Failure to do so can result in personal injury.
 POE must not come into contact with any surface or material that might be harmed by POE, including certain polymers (e.g. PVC/CPVC and polycarbonate piping).